Compare with Strawman Has a Point, where you don't so much gain sympathy for the antagonists as lose it for the protagonists.

 open/close all folders

-- The "ditch the old broom" commercials by Swiffer, which were filmed in such a way to make the "dumped" the broom/mop/wiping implement seem morbidly depressed and their human "ex" seem callous.
-Almost all the new commericals in the campaign feature the dismissed broom meeting a new house-hold implement partner.
+The "ditch the old broom" commercials by Swiffer, which were filmed in such a way to make the "dumped" the broom/mop/wiping implement seem morbidly depressed and their human "ex" seem callous.
+Almost all the new commercials in the campaign feature the dismissed broom meeting a new house-hold implement partner.

-- The Axe's astronaut commericals, where a guy risks his life to save a girl… Only for her to run to the astronaut.
+The Axe's astronaut commercials, where a guy risks his life to save a girl— only for her to run to the astronaut.

 Anime and Manga

-- Katsuhiko Jinnai from El-Hazard is either this or intentionally sympathetic, given his status as The Resenter, tendency to wobble between impressive and ineffectual (often purely based on unforseeable chance events like the heroes deciding to climb a cliff instead of taking the path he expected because one of them is a crazy mountain climber), and the fact that his bug-like allies are more funny than threatening.
+Katsuhiko Jinnai from El-Hazard: The Magnificent World is either this or intentionally sympathetic, given his status as The Resenter, tendency to wobble between impressive and ineffectual (often purely based on unforseeable chance events like the heroes deciding to climb a cliff instead of taking the path he expected because one of them is a crazy mountain climber), and the fact that his bug-like allies are more funny than threatening.
 It's really the fact he tends to lie and cheat that causes one to wonder if this sympathy was not meant to happen.
-Admittedly, for some viewers the fact that Jinnai is leading an invasion and unleashed an ancient Weapon Of Mass Destruction first undercuts the sympathy somewhat.
+Admittedly, for some viewers, the fact that Jinnai is leading an invasion and unleashed an ancient Weapon Of Mass Destruction first undercuts the sympathy somewhat.

-In the first book, when Cutter is ruled the winner of a mental trial over Rayek, despite the fact that he cheated by using a lodestone (a potent magic item in universe).
-The reasoning for this is that Cutter didn't know that his good luck charm had magic properties, but he did know, he was just too dim to remember it at the time.
+In the first book, when Cutter is ruled the winner of a mental trial over Rayek, despite the fact that he cheated by using a lodestone.
+The reasoning for this is that Cutter didn't know that his good luck charm had those properties, but he did know, he was just too dim to remember it at the time.
 Rayek lost a trial of wits to an opponent who was not only less intelligent, but didn't solve any of the puzzles by thinking, and won by being rewarded for stupidity.
 This is even Lampshaded by Rayek himself, saying that he could have used his own magic but did not; his complaint is utterly ignored by everyone but Leetah, who agrees, but doesn't stand up for him.
 Meanwhile, the rest of the Wolfriders continue laughing at him for being beaten in the test so easily.

-- 5) At the time the discussion takes place between Maypenny and Dan, Trixie will soon falsely accuse Dan of theft and vandalism base solely on circumstantial evidence and ruin his chances of starting over.
+5) At the time the discussion takes place between Maypenny and Dan, Trixie will soon falsely accuse Dan of theft and vandalism based solely on circumstantial evidence and ruin his chances of starting over.

 Films — Animation

-- Ramses from The Prince Of Egypt was a near miss.
+Ramses from The Prince of Egypt was a near miss.
 The filmmakers wanted to portray him and Moses as having a complex relationship: after being raised as brothers, Ramses is subsequently torn between his affection for Moses and his need to be a strong ruler of Egypt.
-Except the original script went too far with this, and so several scenes were altered to make him completely dismissive of the Hebrew slaves as human beings, and letting his own people suffer horribly out of his own stubborn pride.
+Except the original script went too far with this, to the point that Moses looked like a jerk for refusing to work with him, and so several scenes were altered to make him completely dismissive of the Hebrew slaves as human beings, and letting his own people suffer horribly out of his own stubborn pride.